Lexis Rex Home

 16 sich

-1. pron. (reflexive) Reflexive pronoun of the third person singular: herself, himself, itself, oneself (direct or indirect object).
+1. pron.
+Reflexive pronoun of the third person singular: herself, himself, itself, oneself (direct or indirect object).

 17 mit